PageRank on inhomogeneous random digraphs: Generalized PageRank

 \subsection{PageRank on inhomogeneous random digraphs}

 As with the analysis done in \cite{chenetal} on the directed configuration model, the key idea is to couple the rank of a randomly chosen vertex with the rank of the root node of a tree, in this case, a multi-type branching process.
-In order to incorporate vertex information used by the algorithm, as described by \eqref{eq:genPageRank}, we expand the type of vertex $i$ to be of the form ${\bf W}_i = (W^+_i, W^-_i, Q_i, \zeta_i) \in \mathbb{R}_+^2 \times \mathbb{R}^2 \triangleq \mathcal{S}$, where the sequence $\{ {\bf W}_i: i \geq 1\}$ consists of i.i.d.~copies of some generic vector $(W^+, W^-, Q, \zeta)$.
-With some abuse of notation, we continue using $F$ to denote the distribution of the type vector, i.e.,
+In order to incorporate vertex information used by the algorithm, as described by \eqref{eq:genPageRank}, we expand the type of vertex $i$ to be of the form ${\bf W}_i = (W^-_i, W^+_i, Q_i, \zeta_i) \in \mathbb{R}_+^2 \times \mathbb{R}^2 \triangleq \mathcal{S}$, where the sequence $\{ {\bf W}_i: i \geq 1\}$ satisfies